ORESoftware/typescript-library-skeleton/README.md

 * nodejs version 9
 * travis (for automated testing of your library)
 * MIT license
-* good simple default settings for .gitignore / .npmignore
+* good simple default settings for .gitignore / .npmignore / .editorconfig / .gitattributes